jcrosasb/sensor_streaming/README.md

 to open Jupyterlab, and
 > localhost:9000

-to open Kafdrop
+to open Kafdrop.

-You may run the notebooks and the scripts from Jupyterlab
+You may run the notebooks and the scripts from Jupyterlab.

 # Exercise 1

+The directory "notebooks" contains the following notebooks:
+1. eda_model_cart.ipynb
+2. eda_model_lidar.ipynb
+3. eda_model_m.ipynb
+4. eda_model_speedo.ipynb

 Each of these notebooks has the solutions for Exercise 1 found in https://docs.google.com/document/d/1xdPnT4kceF9VKYDTvORRGx-TC3JAJAi0/edit